England & Wales Fire Legislation

 What are the implications for business?

-Now the Regulatory Reform (Fire Safety) Order 2005 is now in force, building fire safety will be solely risk assessment led, therefore all businesses regardless of size will have to conduct a comprehensive fire risk assessment to identify;
+Now the Regulatory Reform (Fire Safety) Order 2005 is now in force, building fire safety will be solely risk assessment led, therefore all employers and freeholders for common areas of blocks of flats or multi-tenanted buildings, regardless of size will have to conduct a comprehensive fire risk assessment to identify;

 • Suitable means of detecting & raising the alarm in the event of fire,